Maduro stands in for Venezuela's ailing Chavez in key speech

 "We are facing an illegitimate government," said opposition stalwart Maria Corina Machado.
 "We demand that decisions about Venezuela be made in Venezuela."

-Should Chavez step down or die, a new election would likely pit Maduro, 50, against opposition leader Henrique Capriles, the 40-year-old governor of Miranda state who lost to Chavez in October.
+Should Chavez step down or die, a new election would likely pit Maduro, 50, against opposition leader Henrique Capriles, 40, the governor of Miranda state who lost to Chavez in October.

+Capriles said Maduro's informal announcement designating Jaua, a former stone-throwing student activist, as foreign minister was illegal.

+"The only way a minister can be named is through a decree by the president of the republic," Capriles said in a statement.

+Jaua was tipped as a possible ambassador to Argentina in 2002, but rejected by the government there because of his radical past.

-The government said in an update on Chavez's health on Sunday that a lung infection had been controlled and his condition was improving.
+In an update on Chavez's health on Sunday, the government said a lung infection had been controlled and that his condition was improving.
 It said he still needed help breathing, but was conscious.
 Chavez has never said what type of cancer he has.

 Maduro said earlier on Tuesday that senior members of the government visiting Havana had briefed Chavez on Monday.